Jianan Pass

-Jianan Pass (加南达坂 (Jiā nán dá bǎn)) is a border pass along the Line of Actual Control (LAC) between India and China, in the region of Ladakh and Aksai Chin.
-It is in the Chang Chenmo region, on the watershed between Kugrang and Galwan river basins.
+Jianan Pass (加南达坂 (Jiā nán dá bǎn)) is a mountain pass in the eastern Karakoram Range near the Chang Chenmo Valley.
+The Line of Actual Control (LAC) between India and China runs through the pass dividing the Indian-administered Ladakh and Chinese-administered Aksai Chin.
+The pass lies on the watershed between Kugrang and Galwan river basins.
 The Changlung river basin is also immediately to the east of the pass.
-China uses the name "Jianan Daban" for the pass.
-India does not have a native name, but refers to it as Patrol Point 15 (PP-15) for border security purposes.
-The term Hot Springs has also been used by Indian media through misapplication of terminology.
+While China uses the name "Jianan Daban" for the pass, India refers to it as Patrol Point 15 (PP-15) for border security purposes.
+The term "Hot Springs" has also been used by Indian media through misapplication of terminology.

-In the early 1960s, China began to claim the Galwan river basin to the north of the pass as its own territory.
-India set up an advance post to the north of the pass in 1962, near the Galwan Valley, which caused an "apogee of tension".
+The region around the pass is part of the Sino-Indian border dispute.
+China advanced its border claims between 1956 and 1960, eventually claiming the Galwan river basin to the north of the pass, while India continued to claim the entire Aksai Chin plateau.
+India set up an advance post to the north of the Jianan Pass in 1962, near the Galwan Valley, which caused an "apogee of tension".
 During the 1962 war, China attacked the post and eliminated it, enforcing its territorial claims.

 During the 2020–2022 skirmishes, the area around the pass was again a scene of contest.
 The standoff was finally resolved in September 2022, with a disengagement formula agreed.

 Geography

-South of Galwan Valley and north of Chang Chenmo Valley, the Karakoram range divides into multiple branches.
-Between the branches lie the Kugrang and Changlung valleys, both running northwest–southeast.
+South of Galwan Valley, the Karakoram range divides into multiple branches.
+The western branch lies between the Shyok River valley and the Kugrang valley, the middle branch between the Kugrang and Changlung valleys, and the eastern branch to the east of the Changlung valley.
 The Kugrang river flows southeast within the territory under present Indian control, joining the Chang Chenmo River near Hot Springs (also called Kyam or Kayam).
 The Changlung river flows in a parallel valley to the northeast in territory under present Chinese control, but eventually joins the Kugrang river near Gogra.

-The Kugrang Valley extends further west than the Changlung Valley, interacting with the Galwan river basin to the north.
+The Kugrang Valley extends further northwest than the Changlung Valley, interacting with the Galwan river basin to the north.
 The Jianan Pass lies on the watershed between Kugrang and Galwan basins.
 It is a relatively low pass, at an elevation of 5350 metres, and the ascent on both the sides is gradual.
 To the south of Jianan pass lies a 15 km-long tributary of the Kugrang River.
 To the north of the pass is a small stream, which joins a tributary of Galwan called Shimengou (石门沟 (Shímén gōu)), flowing into the Galwan River 8 km downstream.